How to grow coriander

 Coriander is most commonly grown in a pot - either in a little shade on the patio or on a windowsill that doesn't receive direct sunlight in summer and doesn't get too hot.

-Seeds may be sown direct where plants are to grow in the vegie or herb garden into well-prepared, moist soil.
-Sow a few seeds at monthly intervals from August to March for a continuous supply of leaves.
+- Sow a few seeds at monthly intervals from August to March for a continuous supply of leaves.

 You can also grow it in 15-30cm pots, sowing a few seeds in each every 6-8 weeks to have a constant supply of fresh leaves throughout the year.